Internships, Research, and Clubs

 Pi Sigma Alpha

-Pi Sigma Alpha is the national honor society for political science majors based in Washington, DC.
+Pi Sigma Alpha is the national honorary society for political science majors based in Washington, DC.
 Membership signifies academic achievement within the field, and all members receive a certificate of membership as well as permanent enrollment in the society’s membership rolls maintained by the National Office.
 The purpose of Pi Sigma Alpha is to stimulate scholarship and interest in the subject of government by providing tangible recognition to students who have excelled in the field.

 Membership is open to all students who meet the following requirements: